jlempen/MateBook-13-2019-OpenCore/README.md

 - [x] SSD drive
 - [x] Sleep/hibernate and wake
 - [x] Left and right USB-C ports with hotplug
-- [x] Intel WLAN with fully working iServices on macOS Ventura
+- [x] Intel WLAN with fully working Apple Messages and FaceTime on macOS Ventura
 - [x] Intel Bluetooth
 - [ ] Webcam (depends on the camera vendor of your model)
 - [x] Internal speakers, microphone and Combojack